< Go to Backpacking Stoves

 MSR Dragonfly Review

-Its stability and ease of use win the Dragonfly our Top Pick Award for group and base camp cooking.
 Unfortunately, a large and heavy frame makes it cumbersome for those who are primarily concerned with size and weight.
 On a backpacking trip where we carried both the MSR Whisperlite and the Dragonfly, we found ourselves reaching for the smaller, lighter, quieter, cheaper, and slightly faster Whisperlite more often than not, and think it is a better choice for backpacking.
-Even though the Optimus Nova+ is more durable, we believe the Dragonfly is a better buy because it is lighter, easier to use, and less expensive.

 Our Analysis and Hands-on Test Results

-If you want to impress your camping partners with your mad cooking skills, grab a Dragonfly for your next gourmet backpacking adventure.
-The MSR Dragonfly is great for expedition style camping, but too heavy and bulky for lightweight backpacking.
+If you want to impress your camping partners with your cooking skills, grab a Dragonfly for your next gourmet backpacking adventure.
+This stove is great for expedition style camping but too heavy and bulky for lightweight backpacking.

 The chart below shows where the MSR Dragonfly ranked overall amongst its competition in the backpacking stove category.

 All liquid gas stoves are relatively fuel efficient in the long run, but they require extra gas to prime.
 These stoves are not as efficient as integrated canister stoves because they do not have integrated, insulated pots with heat exchanging bottoms.
-They are, however, more fuel efficient than small canister stoves because you are able to utilize a windscreen that protects the flame from wind and also concentrates and reflects the heat back to the pot.
+They are, however, more fuel efficient than small canister stoves because when properly used the windscreen protects the flame from wind and also concentrates and reflects the heat back to the pot.

-Because of its increased ability to control the flame height and temperature, we believe the Dragonfly has the ability to be more fuel efficient than the Whisperlite models or the XGK-EX because it doesn't have to be on full roar the whole time.
-In our boil tests at full throttle, it used the same amount of fuel as the Whisperlite models to boil half a liter of water.
-The Optimus Nova + was slightly less fuel efficient.
+Because of its increased ability to control the flame height and temperature, we believe the Dragonfly has the ability to be more fuel efficient than the Whisperlite because it doesn't have to be on full roar the whole time.
+In our boil tests at full throttle, it used slightly less fuel than the Whisperlite models to boil 1 liter of water with no wind, but 30% more fuel to boil 1 liter in an 8 - 10 mph wind.
+The Primus Omnilite Ti is about as fuel efficient.

-After the Optimus Nova+, the Dragonfly is the heaviest white gas stove in this review at 14 oz.
+The Dragonfly is the heaviest stove in this review at 14 oz.
 If you are out for an extended expedition or with a large group, the weight can be justified by a better cooking experience.
 If you are on an expedition that does not require you to carry your gear, like a horse pack supported trip or a paddling trip, we would recommend bringing this along.
-Otherwise we recommend going with the lighter, cheaper original MSR WhisperLite, or for a smaller group choose the Jetboil Flash.
-The lightest stove we tested in this review is the MSR Micro Rocket.
+Otherwise, we recommend going with the lighter, cheaper original WhisperLite, or for a smaller group choose the Jetboil Flash.
+The lightest stove we tested in this review is the Pocket Rocket 2.

-Retailing at around $140, the Dragonfly is one of the priciest liquid fuel stoves in this review.
+Retailing at around $140, the Dragonfly is the second priciest liquid fuel stove in this review.
 We think the Whisperlite stove is a great value and works just as well in most backpacking situations.
 If you really want to impress your companions with gourmet meals, the Dragonfly may be worth the few extra bucks.

 There is no comparison with the Dragonfly when it comes to backcountry cooking ability.
 This stove is a luxury item that enables gourmet cooking.
 Choose this stove when you are cooking for multiple people or need a stable platform and extra temperature control.
 Do not choose this stove if you want to have deep and meaningful conversations while cooking, or if you want to travel fast and light.